 Pride and Amnesty

 Pride activities are a terrific opportunity to campaign against human rights abuses of LGBTI people, celebrate successes, and show solidarity.
-March in a parade, table at an event, or take part in a human rights vigil.
+Don't let the pandemic put a damper on your activism!

-- Print out a "Human Rights is my Pride" banner
+- Print out a "Human Rights are my Pride" banner

 - Check out our swag, including t-shirts and underwear - yes - underwear!